Rassimbm/users_crud/README.md

-# users_cr
+# users_crud
-MySQL Connection practice (CREATE, READ)
+MySQL Connection practice (CREATE, READ, UPDATE, DELETE)

-Use the users_schema created in the MySQL course
+Use the same Flask project from the Users CR assignment

-Create a new Flask project

-Create 2 html pages, Read (All) and Create
+On the Read (All) page add an Actions column

+Show link will render the Users Read (One) page

+Edit link will render the Users Edit page

-Display all users from the database on the Read (All) page
+Delete link will delete the User from the database, and redirect to the Read (All) page

+After successful creation of a new User, redirect to Read (One) page

+Read (One) page will display the User's information

+Read (One) page to have Edit and Delete links

+Edit page will have a form pre-populated with the users information

+Update the updated_at field when editing the User's information

+After successful update of user, redirect to the Read (One) page and display the updated information

-Display form to create new users on the Create page
+All Home links should redirect to the Read (All) page

-When the form is submitted, a new user should be inserted into the database

-Redirect to Read (All) page after creating a new user, and the user just created should appear in the table